Mouwrice/resume/metadata.typ

 /* Language-specific */
 // Add your own languages while the keys must match the varLanguage variable
 #let headerQuoteInternational = (
-  "": [Master Computer Science Engineering & Bachelor Computer Science (Informatics)], "en": [Master Computer Science Engineering & Bachelor Computer Science (Informatics)], "nl": [Master in Computer Science Engineering & Bachelor in de Informatica], )
+  "": [Master of Science in Computer Science Engineering & Bachelor of Science in Computer Science], "nl": [Master in Computer Science Engineering & Bachelor in de Informatica], )